 Q. How does the Mosie Baby Pregnancy Test work?

-A. When a woman is pregnant, her body produces a special pregnancy hormone known as hCG (human Chorionic Gonadotropin).
+A. When someone is pregnant, their body produces a special pregnancy hormone known as hCG (human Chorionic Gonadotropin).
 This hormone appears in the urine as early as the first day of a missed menstrual cycle.
 A positive result indicates that your urine contains hCG and you can assume you are pregnant.
 A negative result means that no hCG has been detected and you can assume you are not pregnant.

 Q. What if the pink line in “Round” window is very light in color, am I pregnant?